dapr/quickstarts/tutorials/workflow/python/workflow-management/README.md

 This tutorial demonstrates the various APIs to manage a workflow instance, these methods include:

 - Scheduling a workflow instance
-- Getting the workflow instance state
+- Getting a workflow instance state
 - Suspending the workflow instance
 - Resuming the workflow instance
 - Terminating the workflow instance